vuejs/eslint-plugin-vue/docs/rules/no-v-html.md

+---
+pageClass: rule-details
+---
+# vue/no-v-html
-# disallow use of v-html to prevent XSS attack (vue/no-v-html)
+> disallow use of v-html to prevent XSS attack

 - :gear: This rule is included in `"plugin:vue/recommended"`.